The Flash season 5: Writing

-In October 2017, Kevin Smith revealed that then-executive producer Andrew Kreisberg already had plans for the next season of the show and had told him the story for The Flash's fifth season, which got Smith very excited and jokingly commenting, "I now have to stay alive one more year."
+In October 2017, Kevin Smith revealed that then-executive producer Andrew Kreisberg already had plans for the next season of the show and had told him the story for The Flash's fifth season, which got Smith very excited and jokingly commenting, "I now have to stay alive one more year".

-At San Diego Comic-Con 2018, Todd Helbing revealed that "legacy" would be a theme during the season, adding, "I think everybody's thinking about what it means after they leave."
-On the arrival of Barry and Iris' future daughter, Nora, Grant Gustin teased the different headspaces the characters would be in. "[Nora]’s kind of attached to [Barry] when she arrives and a little more distant with Iris," Gustin said.
-"It's a weird thing for Iris to see them bond so easily... obviously something happened in the future, which worries Iris," added Candice Patton.
-The season also sees Barry, Ralph, and Iris returning to their professional careers as a CSI, detective, and journalist, respectively.
+At San Diego Comic-Con 2018, Todd Helbing revealed that "legacy" would be a theme during the season, adding, "I think everybody's thinking about what it means after they leave".
+On the arrival of Barry and Iris' future daughter, Nora, Grant Gustin teased the different headspaces the characters would be in. "[Nora]'s kind of attached to [Barry] when she arrives and a little more distant with Iris", Gustin said.
+"It's a weird thing for Iris to see them bond so easily... obviously something happened in the future, which worries Iris", added Candice Patton.
+The season also sees Barry, Ralph and Iris returning to their professional careers as a CSI, detective, and journalist, respectively.
 Patton noted that, "We live in such precarious times where we don't know what the truth is...
 I feel like [journalists] are superheroes...
-I hope that's a concept we bring to the show and give journalists the praise they deserve."
+I hope that's a concept we bring to the show and give journalists the praise they deserve".

-Helbing also revealed that there will be "a lot of deaths this season," and that the main antagonist would not be a speedster for the second season in a row.
-The new antagonist, Cicada, instead possesses powers that "present a challenge for Team Flash that they’ve never had to deal with before."
+Helbing also revealed that there will be "a lot of deaths this season" and that the main antagonist would not be a speedster for a consecutive season.
+The new antagonist, Cicada, instead possesses powers that "present a challenge for Team Flash that they've never had to deal with before".
 He is not a cult leader as he is in the comics, but is portrayed as a "grizzled, blue-collar everyman whose family has been torn apart by metahumans" and who views the rise of metas as an epidemic, and seeks to exterminate them one by one.